Managing Stress in Sobriety

 Journal Activity For Managing Stress In Sobriety

 Today, I want you to do a deep dive into the role stress has played in your life and your drinking.
 How have you handled stress in the past?
 What about now?
-What gives you stress?
-What strategies will you use to manage it all?
+Where does your stress come from?
 Here are some additional questions to help you get started:

 - What problems and stresses did you drink to avoid in the past?